project-oak/tink-rust/docs/RUST-HOWTO.md

 using a key of corresponding type (see the [this section](KEY-MANAGEMENT.md#key-keyset-and-keysethandle) for details).

-A list of primitives and their implemenations currently supported by Tink in Rust can be found [here](PRIMITIVES.md#rust).
+A list of primitives and their implementations currently supported by Tink in Rust can be found [here](PRIMITIVES.md#rust).

 ### AEAD